 Melanomas are bad skin cancers with a very high mortality rate IF left untreated.
 If a melanoma is discovered, you will need to be followed up every 3 months for 2 years following the diagnosis of melanoma.
 Melanomas are graded according to the thickness of the cancer.

 SCCs are ‘in between’ skin cancers.
 They can have a significant mortality rate if they are not treated, especially on areas such as the ears, lips, head and neck area.
 Excision is usually curative.

 Skin cancers can be diagnosed clinically (examination), however a firm diagnosis is made on histology.
 This means the lesion, or a sample of skin is sent away for testing under the microscope.

-My Skin Clinics also employ state of the art Dermatoscopic Photography and Mole Mapping to assist in the diagnosis of skin cancers, including Melanomas.
+My Skin Cancer Centre doctors employ thorough Dermatoscopic examination to assist in the diagnosis of skin cancers, including Melanomas.

 Very.
 1 in 16 Queenslanders will develop a Melanoma; one in three residents will develop non-melanoma skin cancer.
 One in two Caucasian patients over the age of 40 will exhibit solar keratosis- an early marker for sun damage and pre cancer.
 The Sunshine State of Queensland enjoys brilliant weather for most of the year, but also predisposes their residents to skin cancer.

 Brisbane has one of the highest Skin Cancer rates in the World.
 The hard facts are- one in 16 residents will develop a melanoma in their life, and one in three Queenslanders will develop a skin cancer.